Mandur/PodIdentityHealthCheck/readme.md

     image: <your application image>
 ```

 It works very well and test a full roundtrip to azure -not just token allocation-.
 This is much more costly than just getting the token as there are requests made to the Azure cloud.
-Additionally the docker image used for the init container is `mcr.microsoft.com/azure-cli` which is 712 mb.
+Additionally, the docker image used for the init container is `mcr.microsoft.com/azure-cli` which is 712 mb.
 This is a very heavy container compared with the one we use for wget (busybox ~1.5 mb) or curl (curlimages/curl ~15 mb).
 One should consider that higher microservice footprint might impact pod startup time and general agility on the cluster and consider this method carefully.

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/identityCheckInInitContainer.yaml) and the [test code](cmd/identity_health_integration_test.go)